cpraveen/numa/approx.md

 grid(True), xlabel('x'), ylabel('$f(x)-p_3(x)$');
 ```

+we see that it is not uniformly distributed in the interval $[-1,1]$.
+We have very good approximation near $x=0$ but poor approximation near the end-points of the interval.

++++

 ## Cubic interpolation

 We can get much better cubic polynomial approximation than the Taylor polynomial.
 Let us interpolate a cubic polynomial at $\{-1, -\frac{1}{3}, +\frac{1}{3}, +1\}$ which yields